 We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations granted to deprive a person of their liberty were being met.
-We saw that, where required, people's care plans contained mental capacity assessments and records from best interests decisions made.
+We saw that all three people had a DoLS in place and there were no conditions attached to these DoLS.
+People's care plans contained mental capacity assessments and records from best interests decisions were present made for finance, decision making, care and support and medicines.
 This demonstrated that decisions were made in people's best interests where appropriate and the service was working within the principles of the MCA.

 People's physical and mental health needs were monitored and recorded by staff and medical advice was sought promptly when required.
 People had health care plans in place which documented any risks relating to people's physical health and contained guidance for staff on people's diet and nutritional needs.
 People were supported to attend medical appointments and health checks when required.
-Staff proactively supported people to meet their healthcare needs and worked with health and social care professionals to achieve best outcomes for people.
-For example supporting people to attend health care appointments and supporting them with their nutritional and diet needs.
+Staff proactively supported people to meet their healthcare needs and worked with health and social care professionals to achieve good outcomes for people.
+For example we saw evidence where staff had supported people to attend health care appointments and supported them with their nutritional and diet needs.

 People were supported to eat and drink suitable healthy foods to meet their needs.
 People told us they participated in meal planning and enjoyed the food on offer.
-One person said, "I like the food we have.
-It's always nice."
-Staff were knowledgeable about people's specific dietary requirements and planned their meals appropriately, for example, by ensuring soft meal options or reduced sugar foods were available where required.
+One person said, "I like the food we have."
+Staff were knowledgeable about people's specific dietary requirements and planned their meals appropriately, for example, one person had their menu created with support from a dietician in order to lose weight.
+Staff were able to demonstrate their knowledge of this and their encouragement to make food appetising.
 Staff promoted people's choice of foods daily and we noted picture cards of various foods and menus were used to help support people's choices.
 Staff told us they discussed meal options with people and created weekly menus from people's chosen preferences.
-We noted the kitchen was kept clean and the Food Standards Agency visited the service in July 2013 rating them four stars.